Storidge/cio-user-docs/guidebook/deploy_cockroachdb_kubernetes.md

 lang: en-US
 ---

-# Deploying CockroachDB with Storidge on Swarm cluster
+# Deploying CockroachDB with Storidge on Kubernetes cluster

 [CockroachDB](https://www.cockroachlabs.com/docs/stable/) is a distributed SQL database system that stores persistent data that allows for fast access.
 In this guide, we will deploy a CockroachDB cluster on a Kubernetes cluster that uses Storidge volumes.
 The guide will follow parts of Cockroach Labs' [guide](https://www.cockroachlabs.com/docs/stable/orchestrate-a-local-cluster-with-kubernetes.html).